Guide to plant-based thriving

 - What about cheese?
 Vegan cheeses are also becoming more sophisticated, including a culture stage that creates a more complex taste.
 There are many brands of vegan cheese, and also simple cashew-based recipes you can follow at home, such as for a vegan mozzarella that makes for a great caprese salad.

-- Grocery shopping becomes simpler, as you can skip the animal sections altogether (and you may soon be glad not to spend time there!).
+- Grocery shopping becomes simpler as you skip the animal sections altogether.

 - Non-vegan restaurants will often be happy to prepare a vegan version of a dish.
 If they need to remove a key ingredient, make sure to ask them to replace it with something else!

-- Aside from not contributing to cruelty to animals, you will probably be contributing to your own health (make sure to take a few supplements - see below) and reducing your own contribution to climate change and environmental degradation.
+- Aside from not contributing to cruelty to animals, you will probably be contributing to your own health (just make sure your diet is balanced, and supplement if necessary - see below) and reducing your own contribution to climate change and environmental degradation.
 An excellent way to “be the change you want to see in the world”!

 Where do you get your protein?